nestjs/docs.nestjs.com/content/graphql/migration.md

 }
 ```

-In order to apply this directive implementation to a schema that contains `@upper` directives, use the `transformSchema` function:
+To apply this directive implementation to a schema that contains `@upper` directives, use the `transformSchema` function:

 ```typescript
 GraphQLModule.forRoot<ApolloDriverConfig>({